lw8192/Red-Team-Dev/C/Multithreading_In_C.md

 > valgrind --toold=drd ./binary

 Threading bugs: 2 general flavors - race conditions and deadlocks.
 Deadlocks are usually more deterministic.
-Do you see data corruption? - possibly a race condition
+Do you see data corruption?
+Yes > possibly a race condition
 Does the bug arise on every run or just some runs?
-Yes > likely a deadlock.
+Yes to every run > likely a deadlock.
-Does the process every hang?
+Does the process ever hang?
 Yes > deadlock.
 If it only hangs sometimes > you might also have a race.
-Race conditions: when code with mutiples units of execution (like threads) has a shared variable that can be read / written by multiple threads at the same time.
+Race conditions: 2 concurrent threads or processes compete for a resource and the resulting final program state depends on who gets the resources first.
+Occurs when code with multiple units of execution (like threads) has a shared variable that can be read / written by multiple threads at the same time.
+Look for shared variables or resources that are order dependant.
+Breakpoints in the code will affect race conditions.
+Debugging threaded programs: sometimes the bug changes or goes away when you use printf statements or run it in a debugger (this is called a heisenbug).
+Heisenbug: usually means you have a race condition.
+Critical sections: not always the best fix but can help to narrow down the problem.
+If program hands - check stacktraces uses pstacks.
+Look for cyclic locks.

+Design Tips:
+- Remove all global variables / isolate as much as possible.
+Minimize shared resources.
+- make isolated components reentrant (stateless - take inputs as constants and only manipulate declared, logically constant parameters.
+Pass-by-value instead of pass-by-reference).